It’s not really a secret that the South of France is one of my all-time favorite destinations in the world.

 I highly encourage you to wear your sexiest suit to the beach, or at least bring it in your suitcase to wear after an after glass or two or rose.

-Either way, bring a lightweight coverup to wear to and from the beach.
+You’ll also want to bring a lightweight coverup to wear to and from the beach.

-If you’re planning on hitting up a beach club, check their house rules ahead of time to make sure you pack appropriately!
+If you’re planning on hitting up a beach club, check their house rules ahead of time to make sure you pack appropriately.

 July is easily one of the hottest months in the South of France.